(version francaise)

 |

-| Eric
+Eric

-Rolfson: guitar, mandolin, and harmonica
+Rolfson: guitar, mandolin, harmonica and upright bass

 Eric grew up in France